Custom Plates. Show the Real You.

 Advancements in technology resulted in the introduction of machine-stamped plates to Victoria.
-Not only did this new procedure greatly increase total plate output and satisfy the growing demands of motor vehicle popularity, but it also opened up many new opportunities for the exploration of customisation and design.
+Not only did this new procedure increase total plate output and satisfy the growing demands of motor vehicle popularity, it also opened up many new opportunities for customisation and design.

-2007 saw the introduction of Signature plates, and the response from motorists exceeded even the most optimistic expectations.
-Victorians jumped at their first opportunity to display just their two initials, or their initials combined with one or two numbers.
-These signature plates marked VicRoads first deliberate foray into "prestige plates", with combinations offered in silver and gold.
+2007 saw the introduction of Signature plates, which gave Victorians the opportunity to display just two initials, or their initials combined with one or two numbers.
+These plates evolved into the prestige plates range, which offered combinations in silver and gold.

 Custom Plates and Road Safety